YijianZhou/YijianZhou.github.io/presentations.md

 ## INVITED TALKS

 ### 2022
+- **Seismological Characterization of the 2021 Yangbi Foreshock-Mainshock Sequence, Yunnan, China: More than a Triggered Cascade**
+    Invited by Institute of Geophysics, China Earthquake Administration & Young Earth Scientists, Chinese National Commission (2022/08)

 - **Online training on [PALM](https://doi.org/10.1785/0220210111)**
     Invited by University of Science and Technology of China (2022/08)